DaveBackus/Data_Bootcamp_Book/pandas-input.md

 2  Spencer   5   6   7
 ```
 What we have is a table, much like what we'd see in a spreadsheet.
 If we compare it to the [source](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/test.csv) we see that the first column is new, added somehow by the program, but the others are just as they look online.

+The documentation for `read_csv` in the Object inspector gives us an overwhelming amount of information.
+Starting at the bottom, we see that it returns a "dataframe."
+More on that shortly.
+We also see a long list of "parameters," extra inputs that change how we read the file.
+We ignore them unless forced to do otherwise.